 - Shoot with the sun behind you for better colors and less shadows.

-For shooting creatie wide-angle such as a sunburst or silhouette, stop down the aperture to F11 and/or increase your shutter speed to 1/1000s or faster.
+For shooting creative wide-angle photography such as a sunburst or silhouette, stop down the aperture to F11 and/or increase your shutter speed to 1/1000s or faster.
 This will decrease the light entering the camera and help freeze the water to capture stunning sun rays.

 The release of the RX100 VI presents new and exciting opportunities for the compact underwater photographer in an ever-developing field.
 Its super macro capability is unparalleled in the macro world, especially when paired with wet macro lenses.
 Accordingly, improved autofocus makes shooting macro a breeze.
-And when this AF is paired with the RX100 VI’s burst mode, the camera becomes a formidable tool for quick-action pelagic photography.
+And when this AF is paired with the RX100 VI’s burst mode, the camera becomes a formidable tool for quick-action pelagic photography - try it on a liveaboard trip!.
 To top it off, the enhanced 4K video capability is enticing for super-macro video shooters and photographers looking to expand their artform into the real of video.